dotnet/docs-maui/docs/xaml/runtime-load.md

 The `Extensions` class, in the `Microsoft.Maui.Controls.Xaml` namespace, includes <xref:Microsoft.Maui.Controls.Xaml.Extensions.LoadFromXaml%2A> extension methods that can be used to load and parse XAML at runtime.
 The <xref:Microsoft.Maui.Controls.Xaml.Extensions.LoadFromXaml%2A> methods are `public`, and therefore can be called from .NET MAUI applications to load, and parse XAML at runtime.
 This enables scenarios such as an app downloading XAML from a web service, creating the required view from the XAML, and displaying it in the app.

 > [!WARNING]
-> Loading XAML at runtime isn't trim safe, and requires annotating all types that could be loaded using the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
-This is very error prone, and so it isn't recommended to use runtime XAML parsing with full trimming or NativeAOT.
+> Loading XAML at runtime isn't trim safe and shouldn't be used with full trimming or NativeAOT.
+It can be made trim safe by annotating all types that could be loaded with the [`DynamicallyAccessedMembers`](xref:System.Diagnostics.CodeAnalysis.DynamicallyAccessedMembersAttribute) attribute or the [`DynamicDependency`](xref:System.Diagnostics.CodeAnalysis.DynamicDependencyAttribute) attribute.
+However, this is very error prone and isn't recommended.
 In addition, loading XAML at runtime has a significant performance cost.

 The following code example shows a simple usage: